Are your science sections suffering on the MCAT?

 Makes sense, right?
 That's what you're probably doing as well.

-Just a waste of time and leads to a lot of confusion… And confusion leads to a lot of time wasted.
+Just a waste of time and leads to a lot of confusion… And confusion leads to even more time wasted.

 So the question top scorers recommend asking yourself is, what should you highlight or underline to get just the right amount of information you need to choose the right answer?